Extended Producer Responsibility (EPR): How Peer-to-Peer Returns Solve for It

 Extended Producer Responsibility, or EPR, is a policy approach that shifts the financial responsibility and logistical burden for waste management away from governments and consumers and places it squarely on the shoulders of producers.
 That means brand owners, manufacturers, and importers must now manage the end-of-life of their products.
 Whether it’s packaging waste, electronics, beverage containers, or textiles, producers are expected to pay for or directly handle the collection, reuse, recycling, or disposal of their waste.

 And it’s not optional anymore.
-EPR programs have already been implemented or introduced in many countries, from Canada to the EU to parts of the U.S. In fact, over 60 jurisdictions now have some form of EPR legislation, and more are passing every year.
+EPR programs have already been implemented or introduced in many countries, from Canada to the EU to parts of the U.S. EPR has been widely adopted across the OECD and beyond, and the scope continues to grow.
 Even developing countries are starting to adopt similar policy approaches to address waste management, limited resources, and environmental impacts.

 The idea is simple: